-- Our GHG/methane reduction team meets quarterly to discuss emission reduction opportunities - Subject matter experts stay abreast of leading technologies and research from the science community

-- igtriangle Participation in voluntary emission reduction programs - Monitoring of state and federal regulations
+- Our GHG/methane reduction team meets quarterly to discuss emission reduction opportunities - Subject matter experts stay abreast of leading technologies and research from the science community - ☆ Participation in voluntary emission reduction programs - ☆ Monitoring of state and federal regulations

-We have explored and implemented multiple emission reduction initiatives due to the efforts outlined above.
-We provide a list detailing the results under the Emission Mitigation Efforts section.
-(SASB-EM-MD-110a.2.)
+We have explored and implemented a number of emission reduction initiatives due to the efforts outlined above.
+Figure 8 shows a steady decline in our GHG Scope 1 emission levels and emission intensity.
+A list detailing these initiatives is provided under the Emission Mitigation Efforts section.
+(EM-EP-110a.3.)